 Dinner: Our closing dinner in the Dining Hall is an opportunity to enjoy the conviviality of new Road Scholar friends and share your favorite experiences.

 Evening: WORKSHOP: In a true learning and enlightening experience, we will share and review samples of our work from the week, sharing our insights with our fellow painters and focusing our discussion on skills that we have learned and put into proactive over the course of the week.
+After we can enjoy a performance by Adirondack singer and story teller, Dan Berggren.

 Breakfast: One more Golden Hour?
 Then enjoy a last breakfast together in the Dining Hall.